 - Episodes of fainting/loss of consciousness

 Be sure to report these and any other signs of illness to your veterinarian as some of these signs can also be seen with other conditions and you should have your veterinarian make the diagnosis.
 It's better to act early so you can give your dog some relief.

 How Vets Diagnose Tracheal Collapse in Dogs

 If you suspect your dog has a collapsing trachea, be sure to visit a veterinarian for an evaluation.
-Your vet will begin by asking several questions in order to get history about your dog and the signs you have noticed.
+Your vet will begin by asking several questions in order to get a history of your dog and the signs you have noticed.

 Next, your vet will perform a physical examination on your dog.
 Your vet may try to elicit a cough by putting a bit of pressure on the trachea.
 This is not an actual determination of the disease, but it can give your vet an idea of the type of cough your dog is experiencing.
 In addition, it may be helpful to show your vet a video of your dog coughing, wheezing, or exhibiting other signs.

 Your vet will most likely recommend radiographs (x-rays) of the chest to determine a diagnosis.
 This will provide a radiographic view of your dog's airway, heart, and lungs.
-Be aware that tracheal collapse may not show up on the x-rays, especially in minor cases.
+Be aware that tracheal collapse may not show up on the x-rays, especially in mild cases since the airway is only collapsed some of the time and the X-ray may capture it when it is open.
 The x-rays may even reveal a completely different cause for your dog's symptoms.
-This is why it's an important first step to rule out obvious issues.
+This is why it's an important first step to take radiographs.

 There is a good chance your vet will want to run some lab work to get a better idea of your dog's overall health.
 Lab tests like blood chemistry, complete blood count, and a urinalysis may reveal underlying conditions.
 These conditions may contribute to the tracheal collapse or can be unrelated.
 The lab results may point to another condition that is causing your dog's signs.